galopago/RAK_LORA_ADAPTABLE_NODE_BREAKOUT_2AA/README.rst

 Key features:
 -------------
-* Double sided traces an pads for added strenght
+* Double sided traces and pads for added strength
-* Prototype area with two paralel tracks connecting multiple pads, to be used as a power&ground rails
+* Prototype area with two parallel tracks connecting multiple pads, to be used as a power&ground rails
-* Solder directly to the node's pcb using male header pins for a permanent, high strenght and low height card
+* Solder directly to the node's pcb using male header pins for a permanent, rigid  and low height card
-* Conect to the node's pcb using male-female header pins combination, for a more flexible solution
+* Connect to the node's pcb using male-female pin header combination, for a more flexible solution

 How to use this repository
 --------------------------